amanpatial/angular-weather-app/angular2-features-list.md

 12. EventEmitter
 13  Type script life cycle and hooks to each phase
 14. Static meesage in entire project
-15. Multilangual - imp
+15. Multilangual
-16. Multiple environment - imp
+16. Multiple environment
 17. Paging control